keystonejs/keystone/docs/quick-start/adapters.md

 ## Choosing an adapter

-KeystoneJS currently provides two adapters for connecting to either a MongoDB or PostgreSQL database.
+Keystone currently provides two adapters for connecting to either a MongoDB or PostgreSQL database.
 Choose the [Mongoose adapter](/packages/adapter-mongoose/README.md) for MongoDB or the [Knex adapter](/packages/adapter-knex/README.md) for PostgreSQL.

 <!-- FIXME:TL This sentence implies that all the user has to do is select the adapter and nothing else.